Electronic circuits terms for beginners (2024)

 Now, to work with electronic circuits.
 Just like any other field, there are a few basic terminologies that you should understand first very well.

-Because I think without these basic electronic circuits terms you will not be able to survive the competition.
-Following is the list of the fundamental terms:
+Because I think without these basic electronic circuit terms you will not be able to survive the competition.

-Let’s talk in detail about each one of them.
+Let’s talk in detail about these basic circuit terms.

 1. Circuit schematics